lucidworks/streams/projects/sockitter/README.md

 # Sockitter for Fusion
-Using the [Semantic Knowledge Graph](https://github.com/treygrainger/semantic-knowledge-graph) (SKG) plugin for Solr, this application adds powerful semantic graph capabilities to Lucidwork's [Fusion 4.x](https://lucidworks.com/products/fusion-server/), allowing it to do real-time traversal and ranking of data relationships on Twitter.
-As Fusion monitors Twitter, searches can be conducted for content similarities between disparate types of Twitter conversations.
+Using the [Semantic Knowledge Graph](https://github.com/treygrainger/semantic-knowledge-graph) (SKG) plugin for Solr, this application adds semantic graph capabilities and image indexing to Lucidwork's [Fusion 4.x](https://lucidworks.com/products/fusion-server/), allowing it to do real-time traversal and ranking of data relationships on Twitter through user accounts, tags, text and image content.

+As Fusion monitors Twitter, searches may be conducted for content similarities between disparate types of Twitter conversations.

 A white paper covering the technology behind SKG is located on [arXiv.org](https://arxiv.org/abs/1609.00464).
 Examples queries showing off SKG's capabilities are [shown below](https://github.com/lucidworks/streams/tree/master/projects/sockitter#searching-twitter-data).